Vantiq/vantiq-sdk-micro/README.md

 the latter first builds the library and then runs the CUnit tests.

-At present we lack the ability cross compile / test the code on the targeted "micro" environemnts.
-We expect we will work with the field to address issues arising as the SDK sees use.

 ### Build Dependencies

 libvme depends on libcurl to handle the HTTP/S protocol work. libcurl works with OPENSSL to deal with one-way